Makhaira: Characteristics

 The makhaira depicted in artworks was single-edged, having an expanded convex portion to the cutting part of the blade towards its tip.
 This concentrated weight, therefore momentum, to this part of the blade; facilitating particularly forceful cuts.
 The shape of the blade allowed the makhaira the potential to cut through bone.

 Despite their relatively frequent depictions in art, archaeological remains of this type of sword are rare.

 Use

 While Xenophon states that the xiphos was the conventional sword used by the Greek soldier of his time, he recommended the makhaira for cavalry.
 "I recommend a kopis rather than a xiphos, because from the height of a horse's back the cut of a machaira will serve you better than the thrust of a xiphos."
 (Xenophon, 12:11).
-Archeological evidence suggests that the makhaira was more predominant in areas that were not so focused on using the phalanx, and instead focused more on cavalry.

 His reasoning concurs with the general practice of arming cavalry with cutting swords through the ages.
 Greek art along with Xenophon's further commentary suggests that the sword he intended for the cavalry was wider than the more modern sabre; more akin to the falchion or even machete.

+Archeological evidence suggests that the makhaira was more predominant in areas that were not so focused on using the phalanx, and instead focused more on cavalry.